apocalyptech/wlmods/Apocalyptech/qol/mega_timesaver_xl/README.md

 Currently, the mod attempts to affect the following:

-* Lootable Containers
+* Lootable Containers, Doors, Wheel of Fate...
-* Doors
-* Possibly some Switches

 Things not covered by the mod:
 * The initial spawning of Overworld random encounter enemies